koobcbc/crptocurrency-dashboard/README.md

 cd docs
 npm start
 ```
+- Select yes on prompt: **Would you like to run the app on another port instead? … yes ** to ensure docusaurus runs on http://localhost:3001/

 ### How to view responsiveness on mobile device
 - Right click on the page to enter the inspection panel